-Christmas in the 19th Century – Real Housewives of Genesee Country
+Christmas in the 19th Century – Yuletide in the Country

 Can you imagine a time before Christmas?

 Melanie Diaz, director for the Yuletide in the Country performance told us this program has taken place at the Village for the past 25 years, but they are continually updating and refreshing.
-“This is the first year for this version of the show,” Diaz noted, but also assured that “families who come every year will still find their traditional favorites.”
 I asked my teenage daughters their favorite part, and it was, hands down, St. Nicholas, portrayed by Brian Nagel.
 “I approach Santa as he’s described in the Clement Moore poem,” Nagel said, “and find the kids react the same to Santa from the 1800’s as they do to today’s version.”

 The Genesee Country Village & Museum appeals to our family of history buffs, and both daughters have attended camps in the summer and our oldest volunteers as well.
 While illustrating a time long past, we find we can continue to experience new things each time we return to the Village.
 Yuletide in the Country takes place on weekends in December.